ArunD/machine-learning/projects/capstone/capstone_proposal_template.md

 The project is inspired by Movielens(http://movielens.org).
 MovieLens is a web site that helps people find movies to watch.
 It has hundreds of thousands of registered users.
 It conducts online field experiments in MovieLens in the areas of automated content recommendation, recommendation interfaces, tagging-based recommenders and interfaces, member-maintained databases, and intelligent user interface design.
-Currently ,an open source database for Indian movies is not available.
+Currently ,an open source database for Indian movies is not available.We are working on it to collect data from IMDB and various production house.

 In this section, provide brief details on the background information of the domain from which the project is proposed.
 Historical information relevant to the project should be included.
 It should be clear how or why a problem in the domain can or should be solved.
 Related academic research should be appropriately cited in this section, including why that research is relevant.
 Additionally, a discussion of your personal motivation for investigating a particular problem in the domain is encouraged but not required.